Edible plant · leafy greens

 Care notes

 A perennial for outdoor aquaponics media beds or large containers (30 L).
-EC 1.5-2.5 mS/cm. pH 6.0-7.0.
-Temperature: cold-climate crop (USDA zones 3-8); needs winter freezing for dormancy.
-Full sun to partial shade (DLI 14-20 mol/m2/day).
+EC 1.4-2.0 mS/cm. pH 5.5-6.8.
+Temperature: cold-climate crop (USDA zones 3-8); it needs winter freezing for dormancy.
+Full sun to partial shade (DLI 15-25 mol/m2/day).
 Plant divisions (pieces of crown with roots) in early spring.
-Do not harvest any stalks in the first year; let the plant build root reserves.
-In year 2, harvest lightly (a few stalks).
-From year 3 onward, harvest freely for 8-10 weeks in spring, then stop to let the plant store energy for next year.
-Pull (don't cut) stalks by grasping at the base and twisting.
-Each mature crown produces 25 kg of stalks per season.
-The plant is productive for 10-20+ years from a single planting.
-Divide crowns every 5-8 years to maintain vigor.
-Rhubarb is essentially pest and disease free.
-The dramatic foliage adds visual interest to any growing area.
+Do not harvest any stalks in the first year, letting the plant build root reserves; harvest lightly in year 2, then freely from year 3 for 8-10 weeks in spring before stopping to let the plant store energy.
+Pull stalks rather than cutting, grasping at the base and twisting.
+Each mature crown yields 25 kg of stalks per season and stays productive for 10-20 years or more, with crowns divided every 5-8 years to keep vigour.
+Rhubarb is essentially pest and disease free, and its dramatic foliage adds visual interest.

 Notable varieties